Majastas Nature

 Submissively Venerating

 An Invocate or, on occasion, an Operant, seated within the deepest circle of the provincial equivalent of the Chancellery Ministry.
-As with all provincial ministries, they serve under the guidance of the Cluster-of-Clusters National Governance of Upata-Shepsus, except for the Cycles and Ceremonies Ministry, which are based in the ‘Sister City’ of Bhampay.
+As with all provincial ministries, they serve under the guidance of the Cluster-of-Clusters National Governance of Upata-Shepsus, except for the Cycles and Ceremonies Ministry, which is based in the ‘Sister City’ of Bhampay.
 The Submissively Venerating oversees all mandated activities of their province and coordinates with neighbouring provinces in accordance with all Majastas directives.
 All members of the Submissively Venerating’s Circle of Eight are also Invocates (usually of the Everlastingly Serving rank, see immediately below) and are linked to other Invocate Circles within this and other ministries.
 This office is also defined by its use of the ‘Adoption Conventions’ for selecting a successor.

 Everlastingly Serving

 These often form the remainder of the Submissively Venerating's circle or series of circles.
 Only those circles of notable depth who carry out significant responsibilities receive this title.
-This honourific covers most of the primary circles of all eight ministries housed within each provincial centre’s Eight Ministry Campus and has access to the Annular Chamber.
+This honourific covers most of the primary circles of all eight ministries housed within each provincial centre’s Eight Ministry Campus and provides access to the Annular Chamber.
 This depth designation and that of the Submissively Venerating are only found within governance circles of a provincial centre.
 The eight Ministries have many circles attending them, usually under the title ‘Major,' i.e. Chancellery Major.
 Not all of these servants are Invocates or Operants.
 However, those heading up the Maja circles are usually designated as Everlastingly Serving and receive direct instruction for their circle.
 Tradition dictates that an Everlastingly Servings’ robes be of combined dark blue and green hues with a matching general half or full mask.

 Superior Servant

-While of less depth to the above designations, this general term applies to various services for those in more profound authority on the periphery or outside the governance realm.
+While of less depth than the above designations, this general term applies to various services for those in more profound authority on the periphery or outside the governance realm.
 Superior Servants are designated in mature Ripe Adulthood as a mark of decades of exemplifying the virtue of ‘Service Supersedes Self’ in various uses.

 Distinguished Servant

-As the title suggests, this is an honorific given out to any serving within the Cluster-of-Clusters Nation deemed worthy of the appelation.
+As the title suggests, this is an honorific given out to any serving within the Cluster-of-Clusters Nation deemed worthy of the appellation.
 Unlike deeper rankings, such preferments are often designated by a neighbouring cluster or, more commonly, by the surrounding Encirclement.
 While more modest than the other rankings, a Distinguished Servant may be noted as a possible candidate for the profound designation of ‘Cluster-of-Clusters Treasure’ as determined by various specialized Masters of their given field.
 Well-established clusters in urban settings commonly have several members, often Elders, who have been honoured with this nomination.

 Yeldic Mantle Museums